machawk1/wail/README.md

 <strike>To compile WAIL to a system-dependent executable file to rid the local Python requirement, use:
 <blockquote>python pyinstaller.py (WAIL.py path) --onefile --windowed</blockquote></strike>

 The master branch is deprecated.
-Please see the <a href="https://github.com/machawk1/wail/tree/osagnostic">osagnostic branch</a> for current instructions in getting an updated copy from source.
+Please see the <a href="https://github.com/machawk1/wail/tree/osagnostic">osagnostic branch</a> for current instructions in obtaining an updated copy from source.